 The Evaluations Unit in the Office of the Registrar will evaluate previous college work and test credit in relation to Cal Poly degree requirements.
-Admitted and matriculated transfer students will receive an email from Evaluations that their evaluation has been completed and will then be able to access their Degree Progress Report via the Student Center on the Cal Poly Portal; they cannot access the Degree Progress Report prior to that time, nor can Evaluations provide any specific information about credit prior to that time.
+Newly admitted and matriculated transfer students will receive an email from Evaluations that their evaluation has been completed and that the results are available in their Degree Progress Report via the Student Center on the Cal Poly Portal.
+New students cannot access their Degree Progress Report prior to that time, nor can Evaluations provide any specific information about credit prior to that time.

-Every effort is made to provide a complete Degree Progress Report (DPR), with all transfer credit reflected, prior to the date of transfer student registration in mid-August.
-The DPR serves as the basis for determining remaining requirements for the student’s specific objectives.
-The Degree Progress Report is available throughout a student’s Cal Poly career and should be used frequently to track progress toward the degree.
+Every effort is made to provide a complete Degree Progress Report (DPR), with all transfer credit reflected, prior to the date of new transfer student registration in mid-August.
+The DPR serves as the basis for determining remaining degree requirements and should be used frequently to track progress toward the degree.
 More information about the Degree Progress Report can be found here:

-Some major/support courses may need to be petitioned through the student’s major department if articulation agreements are not in place in ASSIST, or if classes were taken at a private institution, a UC, or an out-of-state school.
+Some major/support courses may need to be petitioned through the student’s major department if articulation agreements are not in place in ASSIST, or if classes were taken at a private institution, at a University of California campus, or an out-of-state school.
 Every effort is made to extend all appropriate credit, including honoring the GE pattern of the transfer institution where possible.

 Note: Transfer students with Advanced Placement or International Baccalaureate credit must have their scores sent to Cal Poly directly from the College Board or IB; notation of AP or IB exams on a college transcript is not sufficient for Cal Poly to award credit.
-It is recommended that students do this as soon as possible, in order for the transfer evaluation to be complete and accurate, and in order to satisfy registration prerequisites.
+Students should do this as soon as possible, in order for the transfer evaluation to be complete and accurate, and in order to satisfy registration prerequisites.

-Semester units transferred to Cal Poly are converted to quarter units by multiplying the semester units by one and one-half; a three-unit semester class will equate to 4.5 Cal Poly units.
+Semester units transferred to Cal Poly are converted to quarter units by multiplying the semester units by 1.5; a 3-unit semester class will equate to 4.5 Cal Poly units.
 If the Cal Poly requirement is 4 units, the excess 0.5 unit will count toward free electives.

-The evaluation remains valid provided that the student matriculates for the term specified, pursues the objective declared, and remains in continuous attendance.
+The evaluation remains valid provided that the student matriculates for the term they are admitted remains in their declared major, and remains in continuous attendance.

 While students may follow the specific academic program requirements for the catalog year on which their initial evaluation of transfer credit is based, they are responsible for complying with any and all changes in other regulations, policies, and procedures, which may appear in subsequent catalogs, or which are communicated to them via email from the Office of the Registrar.
 These include CSU-mandated changes and changes approved by Cal Poly’s Academic Senate and/or administration.